TejBirringTM/meta-ssr/README.md

         npm run resync-db
     ```

-5. Run the database post-initialisation SQL (only once, unless containers or corresponding volumes were destroyed)
+5. Run the database post-initialisation SQL (rerun this command whenever you change a Prisma schema file in `./prisma/schema`)

     ```bash
         cd infra/scripts